posted April 26, 2019 9:40 AM

 Please note, too, that the Streets Division yard waste only drop-off site at 402 South Point Rd will be closed on Saturday, April 27 due to the weather.
 However, the drop-off sites at 1501 W. Badger Rd and 4602 Sycamore Ave. will be open.
 All three sites will be open for normal hours on Sunday, April 28.
 For more information about the drop-off sites, visit the Streets Division website.

 This snowfall is expected to be particularly wet and heavy, and also short-lived.
 Forecasts call for plenty of sunshine on Sunday with temperatures approaching 50 degrees.
 While traveling through Madison may be difficult on Saturday, especially in residential areas, by mid-Sunday morning much of the snow on the roads will have melted once the "solar shovel" gets to work.

-Streets Division staff will continue to monitor the roads and the weather.
-Additional updates will be provided if operations change.
+The Streets Division will continue to monitor the roads and the weather.
+Future updates will be provided as conditions require.